MehakArora/TTSBOX-Text-to-Speech-Conversion/README.md

 # TTSBOX-Text-to-Speech-Conversion
-Using the MATLAB toolbox for effective text to speech conversion
+Using the MATLAB toolbox for TTS Conversion by Hidden Markov Models based Unit Selection and Concatenative Synthesis.

 All rights to the toolbox go to: